eferrea/BCI-Master/README.md

 1) a simulated set of cosine tuned neurons
 2) a real neural interface from Blackrock recording system.

-The simulated set of units class generate spikes according to a poisson distribution whose rate is dictated by actual mouse movements performed in a basic c++ human interface.
+The simulated set of units class generate spikes according to a poisson distribution whose rate is dictated by actual mouse movement performed in a basic c++ human interface.
 For each neuron a random modulation depth, a baseline firing rate and a preferred direction is randomly chosen.
 During real movements the rate is determined by the dot products of the actual movement direction and the preferred direction scaled by the modulation depth and summed to the baseline foring rate.